Glenn Hubbard (baseball): Playing career

 Hubbard attended Wheatland High School, just outside Beale AFB, California, where his father was stationed.
 He finished high school at Ben Lomond High School when his father moved to Hill Air Force Base near Ogden, Utah.
 Out of high school, he was a 20th round selection in the 1975 MLB draft.
-The Braves promoted him to the major leagues in 1978.
+The Atlanta Braves promoted him to the major leagues in 1978.
 Hubbard hit his first major league home run on September 23, 1978.

-In 1983, Hubbard had his best season; he hit .263 with 14 home runs and 70 runs batted in (RBIs) as he earned his only All-Star Game appearance.
-During his 7th inning at-bat, announcers Vin Scully and Joe Garagiola made numerous light-hearted comments,even calling him Old Mother Hubbard,about his full beard, as beards were not in fashion at the time.
-Hubbard got a single when he hit a hard grounder to another first-time All-Star, Cal Ripken.
-The ball took a wicked hop that Ripken couldn't handle.
+In 1983, Hubbard had his best season; he hit .263 with 14 home runs and 70 runs batted in (RBIs), as he earned his only All-Star Game appearance.
+During his 7th inning at-bat, announcers Vin Scully and Joe Garagiola made numerous light-hearted comments—even calling him Old Mother Hubbard—about his full beard, as beards were not in fashion at the time.
+Hubbard got a single when he hit a hard grounder to another first-time All-Star, Cal Ripken, which took a hop that Ripken couldn't handle.

+Hubbard was known for his defense, and he holds the record for highest range factor per nine innings for a second baseman in MLB history.
+He also had the most double plays in the National League for two seasons, and from 1981 to 1987, he consistently finished in the top two for assists in the league.
+In 1982, he led the league and second basemen overall in both double plays and sacrifice hits.

-Hubbard was known more for his fielding than his hitting.
-His willingness to stand in while turning a double play with a runner coming at him and his steady glove made him very valuable for the Braves.
+Hubbard's willingness to stand in while turning a double play with a runner coming at him and his steady glove made him very valuable for the Braves.
 He holds Braves' team fielding records for second basemen in all categories.
-He was also an excellent bunter and in 1982 he led the National League in sacrifice hits.

-Hubbard's most notable trading card is the 1984 Fleer version in which he has an eight-foot boa constrictor draped around his neck.
+Hubbard's most notable trading card is his 1984 Fleer card, in which he has an eight-foot boa constrictor draped around his neck.
+The snake was part of a pre-game birthday ceremony for the Philadelphia Phillies' mascot, the Phillie Phanatic.
+Hubbard had spontaneously recruited a photographer at the park to take a shot of him with the snake and did not know it would be widely seen.
+He was subsequently surprised by its inclusion on the card and took many years to become comfortable with the image.

 Hubbard's career with the Braves lasted from 1978 to 1987.
-Hubbard signed as a free agent with the Oakland Athletics and played with them in 1988 and 1989.
+He signed as a free agent with the Oakland Athletics and played with them in 1988 and 1989.

 In 1,354 games over 12 seasons, Hubbard posted a .244 batting average (1084-for-4441) with 545 runs, 214 doubles, 22 triples, 70 home runs, 448 RBIs, 35 stolen bases, and 539 bases on balls.
 He recorded a .983 fielding percentage; on defense, he appeared only at second base.
 In seven postseason games, he hit .238 (5-for-21) with three runs, one RBI and one walk.